rubenparnell/bookPrices/README.md

    * `Author`
    * `Title`
    * Any other metadata (will be retained in the output)

+   Note: the ISBN will be used if provided.
+If this is not available, then a search is made using the Author and Title.

 2. Launch the script:
    * Click **Browse** to select your input CSV.
    * Click **Process CSV** to choose a save location for the output file.